Releases and Versioning of EVerest¶

 yyyy- Four-digit year of the releasemm- Two-digit month of the release (01-12)x- Incremental patch number within the stable release line, starting at 0

-Releases are made available through Github Releases and tags in the following repositories:
+Releases are made available through Github Releases and tags in the EVerest repository:

 Stable Releases¶